LamaSh2/TicTacToeGame/README.md

 ## Installation and Usage

 This game is a simple Java application.
-Ensure you have Java installed on your machine.
-To check if you have Java installed, open a command prompt and type `java -version`.
-If a version number is returned, then Java is installed.
-Otherwise, [download and install Java](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+Ensure you have Java and Eclipse (or another Java IDE) installed on your machine.

-To run the game, download the `.jar` file from the repository and run it using the command `java -jar TicTacToeGame.jar`.
+To run the game, clone this repository and import it into your Java IDE:

+1. Clone the repository: `git clone https://github.com/yourusername/TicTacToeGame.git`
+2. In Eclipse, choose File > Import > General > Existing Projects into Workspace.
+3. Select the `TicTacToeGame` directory that you cloned.
+4. Click Finish to complete the import.
+5. Run the `TicTacToeGame.java` file to start the game.

 After launching the game, players take turns clicking on the grid squares.
 Player X starts the game.
 The game automatically switches between Player X and Player O after each move.
 The aim is to get 3 of your marks in a row, column, or diagonal.
 If all squares are filled and no player has achieved 3 marks in a row, the game is a draw.

 Click the "RESET" button to clear the game board and start a new game, keeping the current scores.
 Click the "EXIT" button to close the game.

 ## Built With